shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 1. Go to WooCommerce-->Settings->Shipping and select the upper DHL unit (depending on your home country this is DHL Paket, DHL (Parcel) for WooCommerce  or Deutsche Post) to configure the plugin.

 ...for **DHL Paket (Germany)**: you need your EKP number (10 digits) and add the participation numbers (2 digits) to the respective products available (you will find the participation numbers in the DHL business customer portal).
+...for **DHL Parcel Europe (Benelux)**: you need your self-generated API credentials (UserID and Key).
+Push the “Test connection” and the fields below will be prefilled automatically.
 ...for **Deutsche Post International**: you need your customer account number (EKP) and API credentials.